 9. Back Up Your Data

 This is not really a maintenance tip, but an integral part of our Laptop Maintenance Guide.
-Things that happen to your PC is something unpredictable.
+Things that happen to your PC are something unpredictable.
 So, you should take enough precautions to protect your data.
-One thing you can do is to take a few regular backups.
+One thing you can do is take a few regular backups.
 We recommend doing it on a weekly basis.
 If you are using a professional data backup tool for your PC, it isn’t a problem.
 All your information will be automatically backed up.

 10. Use an Antivirus Program